fkkcloud/ColorOfWorld/project_summary.md

 FX Artist @ Walt Disney Animation Studio

 ## Description
 I was always passionated in exploring something.
-Learning and research something new and unknown is most important thing to make my everyday living creative.
-Now with the powerful network service around us, it is getting more easier and easier to get resources of diffent interests that I can't acheive instantly.
+Learning and research something new unknown is most important thing to make my everyday living creative.
+Now with the powerful network service among us, it is getting easier and easier to get resources of diffent interests that I can't obtain instantly.
 What if I can get a color pallette of a place where opposite side of earth from where I am standing?
 Exploring the color palettes of different places of earth.
-Based on the color palettes of five fingers, with leap motion and google maps api will help us to get the places's logitude, latitude and even street view images.
-Those datas(Color palettes) will be used to find best-matched one of the legendary masterpieces from old ages.
+Based on the color palettes from what five fingers are pointing to map using leap motion will give you exact view / location information of the place.
+Google maps api will help us to get the places's street view images and it will be evaluated to export some color palettes.
+Those palettes will be used to find one of the legendary masterpieces from old ages that has best-matched color palettes that we collected from the world-wide map!

 ## To web administrator
 I restored post files through git but it still have 3 "My First Post" and 2 "My Second Post".